My Projects

 Climate Change and Human Migration

 Climate change is already occurring, but the daily impacts are not experienced equally.
 Some people are more insulated from the effects of climate change, while others are faced with leaving their homes.
-While my 2018 funded climate migration fieldwork in Kiribati was called off due to Kiribati’s border closure, I am developing a new project on “managed retreat” to western Massachusetts.
-“Managed retreat” refers to planned movement of communities away from coastal areas and other places that experience frequent natural disasters in an effort to mitigate future impacts.
-As hurricanes – and weather events more generally – intensify in strength and coastal inundation and erosion prompt relocation (both planned and in response to significant events), western Massachusetts is experiencing episodic in-migration related to climate change.
+While my 2018 funded climate migration fieldwork in Kiribati was called off due to Kiribati’s border closure, I am developing a new project on climate migration into New England.
+As climate change intensifies weather events and coastal inundation and erosion prompt relocation (both planned and in response to significant events), New England is experiencing episodic in-migration related to climate change.

 My new project focuses on questions like:

-• How do plans and policies for managed retreat account for existing claims to property and place, especially within the context of settler colonialism?
+- How do responses to and policies for post-disaster plans account for existing claims to property and place, especially within the context of settler colonialism?

 My ongoing research and contacts I have in this field allow me to offer advice and feedback to governments and organizations as they prepare for climate change and the anticipated increase of migrants that will accompany it.
-My focus is on ensuring that resettlement plans revolve around equity and that governance strategies are crafted to be adaptive.
+My focus is on ensuring that efforts center equity and that governance strategies are crafted to be adaptive.

 Global/Local Learning